facebookresearch/fastMRI/experimental/unet/README.md

 where `MODEL` is the path to the model checkpoint from `{logdir}/lightning_logs/version_0/checkpoints/`.
 Subsequent model runs will increment the version count. `TESTSPLIT` should specify the test split you want to run on - either `test` or `challenge`.

 The outputs will be saved to `reconstructions` directory which can be uploaded for submission.

+## Implementation Notes

+The leaderboard model was trained where the `train` split included both the `train` and `val` splits from the public data.